victorcouste/trino-dbt-demo/README.md

 <img src="https://github.com/victorcouste/trino-dbt-demo/raw/main/logos.png" width="50%" height="50%">

-The idea of this project is to demonstrate the power of 2 of the most successful Open Source data projects, dbt and Trino.
+The idea of this project is to demonstrate the power of two of the most successful Open Source data projects, dbt and Trino:

 - [dbt](https://www.getdbt.com) (data build tool) enables analytics engineers to transform data in their warehouses by simply writing SQL select statements. dbt handles turning these SQL select statements into tables and views ([more details](https://docs.getdbt.com/docs/introduction)).

 - [Trino](https://trino.io), formerly [PrestoSQL](https://trino.io/blog/2020/12/27/announcing-trino.html), is a fast distributed SQL query engine for big data analytics that helps you explore your data universe and mix multiple data sources ([more details](https://trino.io/docs/current/overview/use-cases.html)).

-Why not use dbt + trino as an ETL tool?
-A match made in heaven?
+So why not use dbt and Trino as a powerful ETL tool ?

-Trino connect to multiple data sources with 1 connection and process the SQL queries, dbt handles these SQL transformation queries to create tables or views.
+Trino connects to multiple and diverse data sources ([available connectors](https://trino.io/docs/current/connector.html)) via 1 connection and process SQL queries at scale and fast, while dbt handles these SQL transformation queries to create tables or views.

-With this demonstration you will be able to:
+With this demonstration and project example, you will be able to:
-- Start a tiny Trino server.
+- Start a Trino server.
 - From Trino, connect to a Google BigQuery dataset and an on-premises PostgreSQL database.
 - Via a dbt project, join a BigQuery table and a PostgreSQL table, and write the result into a on-premises PostgreSQL table.